Cinnamon Scone Recipe (with Cinnamon Chips)

 I freeze my butter for at least 30 minutes.
 You’ll want to grate the butter into your dry ingredients quickly with a cheese grater.

-Once your butter is in, you’re going to cut it in with a pastry blender.
+Cut the butter into the dry ingredients: once your butter is in, you’re going to cut it in with a pastry blender.
 If you don’t have a pastry blender, get one.
 It will change your baking life!
+In the meantime, you can use a fork or two knives.
+Cut it in until it resembles coarse crumbs.

-When your dry ingredients have just moistened, carefully stir in your cinnamon chips.
+Add the cinnamon chips: when your dry ingredients have just moistened, carefully stir in your cinnamon chips.
 I actually like to use my hands for this step so I can be sure I’m being delicate with everything.

 SHAPE THE SCONE DOUGH